What is Absorption Costing?

 Direct materials + Direct labor + Variable overhead + Fixed manufacturing overhead allocated = $25 + $20 + $10 + $300,000 / 60,000 units = $60 unit product cost under absorption costing

 Recall that selling and administrative costs (fixed and variable) are considered period costs and are expensed in the period occurred.
-The costs are not included in the product costs.
+Those costs are not included in the product costs.

 There are several advantages to using full costing.
 Its main advantage is that it is GAAP-compliant.
 It is required in preparing reports for financial statements and stock valuation purposes.

-In addition, absorption costing takes into account all costs of production such as fixed costs of operation, factory rent, and cost of utilities in the factory.
+In addition, absorption costing takes into account all costs of production, such as fixed costs of operation, factory rent, and cost of utilities in the factory.
 It includes direct costs such as direct materials or direct labor and indirect costs such as plant manager’s salary or property taxes.
-It can be useful in determining the selling price for products.
+It can be useful in determining an appropriate selling price for products.

 Since absorption costing includes allocating fixed manufacturing overhead to the product cost, it is not useful for decision-making.
-Absorption costing provides a poor analysis of the costs for a product.
+Absorption costing provides a poor analysis of the actual cost of manufacturing a product.
 Therefore, variable costing is used instead to help management make product decisions.